Overview

 Angina (an-JIE-nuh or AN-juh-nuh) is a type of chest pain caused by reduced blood flow to the heart.
 Angina is a symptom of coronary artery disease.

-Angina is also called angina pectoris.
+Angina also is called angina pectoris.

 Types